CoocooFroggy/FutureRestore-GUI/README.md

 Download from [releases](https://github.com/CoocooFroggy/FutureRestore-GUI/releases).
 No Java download required (it's bundled).

 On Mac, right click the Mac app and click "Open" to open.
+You can also run `brew install futurerestore-gui`.

 On Windows, double click the Windows MSI to install the App.
 Launch it from the Start Menu or the Desktop shortcut.
+You can also run `winget install "FutureRestore GUI"`.

 Linux (64 bit, amd64 + x86_64):
 - On Debian based Linux systems, such as Ubuntu and Mint, double click the DEB to install it.
 Launch it from your application library.
   - You can also run this one-liner to add the repository and install FutureRestore GUI: ```u="https://coocoofroggy.github.io/CoocooFroggy-PPA/" && curl -s --compressed $u"KEY.gpg" | sudo apt-key add - && sudo curl -s --compressed -o /etc/apt/sources.list.d/coocoofroggyppa.list $u"coocoofroggyppa.list" && sudo apt update && sudo apt install futurerestore-gui```
-- On RPM based Linux systems, such as Red Hat, Fedora, and CentOS, double click the file to install it.
-Launch it from your application library.
-- On Linux systems which support none of these, download the Linux-Universal build, and run the runFRGUI.sh script in terminal to launch the GUI.
+- On other Linux systems, download the Linux-Universal build, and run the runFRGUI.sh script in terminal to launch the GUI.

 ## Features
 - Fancy, user-friendly interface for selecting files for FutureRestore.
 No more huge commands such as: